J0hnniemac/yt-blobsync/README.md

 https://youtu.be/NG5sxBux7pA

 # YouTube Video Description
-n this video I create a Docker-ised script to syncronise Azure Blob Storage between Storage Accounts.
+In this video I create a Docker-ised script to syncronise Azure Blob Storage between Storage Accounts.
 I should some of the bumps in the road that caught me out.

 This script could be used for scheduling sync between different storage accounts.